mef21/GirlsWhoCode/Lesson 2 - Conditionals/README.md

 if(x == y):
   print("x is equal to y")
 ```
+For this block of code, nothing gets printed to the console.

 ## In Python: elif
 * We just learned __if__ and __else__
 * There is another keyword called __elif__
 * __elif__ is used when we want to have if statements that get checked after the first if
 * __elif__ gets used between if an else and is used when you want additional checks after the condition in the first if statement fails

 ### Real Life Example:
 * __if__ you choose a burger for lunch, you pay $5
 * __elif__ you choose chicken nuggets for lunch, you pay $7
-* __else__, you don't deat anything for lunch and you don't pay
+* __else__, you don't eat anything for lunch and you don't pay

 In the above example you only get 1 of the 3 options.
-You cannot get both a burger and chicken nuggets
+You cannot get both a burger and chicken nuggets.
+If you choose the burger, you stop checking the rest of the conditions and just pay.
+Only if you don't want a burger can you then move on to the next condition and ask yourself if you want chicken nuggets.

 ### Python Example:
 ```python
 x = 5